 We continue to evaluate our store fleet through our fleet optimization initiative.
-We have closed 534 stores, including 7 stores closed during the First Quarter 2022, since the announcement of our fleet optimization initiative in 2013.
+We have closed 541 stores, including 7 stores closed during the Second Quarter 2022, since the announcement of our fleet optimization initiative in 2013.
 We are planning to close a total of approximately 40 stores this year.
+With over 75% of our store fleet coming up for lease action in the next 24 months, we continue to maintain meaningful financial flexibility in our lease portfolio.